trer/UC-Berkeley-PacMan-python-39/README.md

 Hello fellow student (or whatever you are)

-UC Berkeley's PacMan code is written for Python 2.7.
+The UC Berkeley's PacMan code is written for Python 2.7.
 I have taken the liberty to update it to Python 3.9 for easier accessibility.